-When walking north past the pier and the SIO library, you enter the Scripps Coastal Reserve, which covers over 1000 acres in La Jolla, ranging across many different terrains.
+When walking north past the pier and the SIO library, you enter the Scripps Coastal Reserve, which covers over 1000 acres in La Jolla across many different terrains.

 Wow, talk about the diversity of environments!

-On a side note, to reach the Scripps Coastal Reserve you must drive from La Jolla Shores Beach, click on the link underlined above for more information.
+On a side note, to reach the Scripps Coastal Reserve, you must drive from La Jolla Shores Beach; click on the above link for more information.

 The beauty here is breathtaking!